Australian pension fund association raises bar for companies on climate change

 “Climate change risks are deeply embedded in the financial system and impact all sectors and asset classes.
 For long-term investors, this poses a serious challenge to long-term value creation across investment portfolios,” said ASCI CEO Louise Davidson.

-According to Australia's clean energy regulator, utility AGL Energy (AGL.AX) was the country's top producer of emissions in the last financial year.
-Other listed entities among the top 10 include Origin Energy (ORG.AX), Chevron Corp's (CVX.N) Australian unit and Woodside Petroleum.
+According to Australia’s clean energy regulator, utility AGL Energy was the country’s top producer of emissions in the last financial year.
+Other listed entities among the top 10 include Origin Energy, Chevron Corp’s Australian unit and Woodside Petroleum.

 Our Standards: The Thomson Reuters Trust Principles.